DangerDev/website-articles/blog/2020-04-ngrx-duplicate-code/README.md

 ```

 Okay, that's at least a little bit shorter now, but the result is not that impressive.
-The biggest gain we have with the effect, here we can now remove some lines:
+The biggest gain we have with the effect, here we can now remove a bigger amount of lines:

 ```ts
 @Injectable()